reganmeloche/dailies-app/README.md

 You can also use docker.
 The Dockerfile performs all the steps described above:
 - In the main project directory, run: `docker build -t dailies-app .`
-- Then run the container: `docker run --env-file .env -p 3001:3001 -it dailies-app`
+- Then run the container: `docker run --env-file ./backend/.env -p 3001:3001 -it dailies-app`

+Or you can pull the image from DockerHub before running: `docker pull reganmeloche/dailies-app:latest`

 You can also run tests and linting on the backend using the appropriate npm commands.